 The Federal Highway Administration and its private-sector partners measure truck speeds and travel times in urban and rural areas across the United States.
 This information, available in the National Performance Management Research Data Set, shows average truck speeds tend to drop below the base free-flow speed of 55 miles per hour (mph) on interstates near major urban areas, border crossings and gateways, and in mountainous terrain.

 Average truck speeds on select metropolitan area Interstates

 The physical capacity of the U.S. transportation system has not kept pace with growth in travel and commerce.
 The resulting congestion and delays have significant impacts on passengers and freight shippers.
 Congestion measures on a national scale are reported in the FHWA Urban Congestion Report based on vehicle probe data.
 The report tracks congestion measures in the 52 largest metropolitan statistical areas (MSAs).
 The freeway traffic speeds database used by FHWA provides day-to-day travel time in 5-minute intervals for trucks, passenger vehicles, and all vehicles.

-Performance measurements for selected corridors on weekdays
+Performance measurements on freight-significant corridors

 Peak-period congestion on the National Highway System

 On weekdays, average speeds during peak periods (between 6:00 a.m. and 9:00 a.m. and between 4:00 p.m. and 7:00 p.m.) are typically lower than those recorded during nonpeak periods.
 Freight traveling across urban interstate interchanges is affected to the greatest degree by peak-period congestion.

 Peak-period congestion on high-volume truck portions of the National Highway System